 What is heaven like?
-Heaven is a general term we use for the afterlife.
+As I said, heaven is a general term we use for the afterlife.
 There is what we think of as the "third heaven" (II Cor.
-12:2), where God dwells and where our souls originally go when we first die.
+12:2), where God dwells and where our souls originally go when we first die (or paradise if that is where Abraham and Lazarus still remain).
 There is also going to be heaven on earth–in two stages.
 When Christ returns, He will reign on earth for 1000 years, and believers will be here in our resurrected bodies with Him.
 Surviving unbelievers will also be alive at that time, but Satan will be temporarily imprisoned in the bottomless pit (Rev. 20:1-6).
 Then after 1000 years, and the final battle of Gog and Magog with Satan and the unbelieving nations (Rev. 20:7-10; Ezek.
 38:1-23), a new heaven and earth will be birthed.
 The New Jerusalem will come down from heaven and the tabernacle of God will be with men forever (Rev.21:1-27; 22:1-5).

 What heaven is like is described in different details during different stages of eternity.
 We can't always tell what stage the Bible is referring to–the third heaven, the earthly reign of Christ, or the New Jerusalem.
 Some of the aspects of eternity would certainly be experienced in all realms.
 Others are specific to the particular stage.